katefike/sage/README.md

 Text: Test email gmail 25

 2 emails were retrieved.
 ```

-### Getting mbox files from your Gmail account
+### Getting an mbox file from your Gmail account
 For local development, you can use your real forwaded alert emails by downloading an mbox file from your email provider.
 [Google has instructions on how to get the mbox files from your gmail account.](https://support.google.com/accounts/answer/3024190)

-If mbox files are changed, don't forget to restart the mail server docker container; the mbox file's emails are loaded into the server on docker compose up when docker/mailserver/entrypoint.sh runs.
+1. Add the mbox file to the directory `docker/mailserver/test_data/real-data/` (gitignored).
+2. Change the environment variable `PRE_LOAD_MBOX`.
+Note that the MX only loads a single mbox file.
+3. Rebuild the MX docker container.
+4. Run sage: `python3 -m sage`
+5. Verify that the transaction emails were parsed as expected.

 # Useful Commands
 ## Server